xinmeigui-db/beautifulsoup/doc/source/index.rst

  soup.original_encoding
  'WINDOWS-1255'

-(This isn't 100% correct, but Windows-1255 is a compatible superset of ISO-8859-8, so it's close enough.)
+Windows-1255 isn't 100% correct, but that encoding is a compatible superset of ISO-8859-8, so it's close enough. (``exclude_encodings`` is a new feature in Beautiful Soup 4.4.0.)

 In rare cases (usually when a UTF-8 document contains text written in a completely different encoding), the only way to get Unicode may be